Beyond Predictions in Neural ODEs: Identification and Interventions

 Another line of research has explored connections between (asymptotic) equilibria of differential equations and (extended) SCMs that preserve behavior under interventions \citep{mooij2013ordinary,bongers2018random,rubenstein2018deterministic,blom2020beyond}. \citet{pfister2019learning} focus on recovering the causal dependence of a single target variable in a system of differential equations by leveraging data from multiple heterogeneous environments.
-Following earlier work~\citep{dondelinger13a,Raue15,BENSON197997,Ballnus,Champion22445}, they focus on mass-action kinetics where the derivative of the target variable is a linear combination of up to degree one interactions of its parents.
+Following earlier work~\citep{dondelinger13a,raue2015data2dynamics,BENSON197997,Ballnus,Champion22445}, they consider mass-action kinetics only taking into account linear combinations of up to degree one interactions of the target variable's parents.
 They enforce sparsity by only allowing a fixed number of such terms to be non-zero.
-Our work differs from the above in two key ways.
-First, we do not assume a semantically meaningful pre-specified parametric form of the ODEs with a small set of parameters.
-Second, we aim at inferring the full dynamics or causal structure of all variables at once, regardless of whether equilibria exist and without access to multiple experiments.
-Moreover, most previous work does not analyze the inferred system's predictive performance under interventions.
+More broadly, parameter identifiability and estimation has been thoroughly investigated for discrete dynamical systems \citep{mcgoff2015statistical}, when the entire solution space is available \citep{grewal1976identifiability}, or time-lag is required with no instantaneous interactions~\citep{runge2018causal,ye2015distinguishing}.
+Building on \citet{takens1981detecting}, the ``convergent cross mapping method'' \citep{sugihara2012detecting} overcomes separability assumptions of Granger causality and has successfully been extended to identify causal structure (and sometimes systems) for chaotic, strongly non-linear, or time-lagged systems among others \citep{ye2015distinguishing,Runge_2019,de2020latent}.
+Current methods for ODE parameter estimation (with known parametric form) often deal with structural \citep{cobelli1980parameter} and practical (e.g., partial observability \citep{raue2009structural}) non-identifiability via empirical uncertainty analysis \citep{raue2015data2dynamics}.
+For example, Sindy~\citep{brunton2016discovering}, a popular sparse regression method for identification of nonlinear systems, explicitly assumes sparsity in a set of candidate basis functions.
+This poses a limitation on the scalability of the method as the dictionary size grows combinatorially in the number of variables that are allowed to interact and nested non-linearities have to be added explicitly to the dictionary.
+Hence, \citet{brunton2016discovering} acknowledge that Sindy fails to recover the dynamics already for a system of seven variables and that allowing for ``a broader function search space is an important area of current and future work''.